ordinarythinker/rsocket-android-spring/README.md

 # rsocket-android-spring

-<strong>RSocket Android + Spring Boot</strong> back-end routing error: No handler for destination ''
+<strong>RSocket Android + Spring Boot sample project</strong>

-I get the ApplicationErrorException: No handler for destination '' trying to connet to my web server (spring boot) from android code using RSocket.
-As a transport I use websockets.

-On the server side I use:
+On the server side is used:

 ```
 <dependency>